Explore how your team can use Hiver.

 There are two ways of creating filters in Gmail.

-Method 1: Using the search bar
+Step 1: Create a filter with the search bar

 Go to the Gmail search bar, type in a keyword or specific email address you’d like to filter out, and click on the filter symbol.